restfulapi/restful-api/README.md

 Note that since the map contains the grails applicatin context, you can also look up and delegate to services to generate content for the short-object representation, etc.

 ###Changing short-object representations globally.
-Obviously, we don't want to copy the short object closure to every representation - in general, we would want consistent short object rendering for all resources.
+Obviously, you don't want to copy the short object closure to every representation - in general, you would want consistent short object rendering for all resources.

-We can define the short object closure once, and re-use it for all declarative json marshallers with a domain marshaller template.
-Templates must be defined before their use, but then any jsdon domain marshaller declaration can 'inherit' them.
+You can define the short object closure once, and re-use it for all declarative json marshallers with a domain marshaller template.
+Templates must be defined before their use, but then any jsdon domain marshaller declaration can inherit them.

     jsonDomainMarshallerTemplates {
         template 'json-shortObject' config {
             shortObject { Map map ->
                 def json = map['json']
                 def writer = json.getWriter()
+                def resource = map['resourceName']
+                def id = map['resourceId']
                 writer.object()
                 writer.key("link").value("/$resource/$id")
-                writer.key("resource").value(map['resource'])
-                writer.key("id").value(map['id'])
+                writer.key("resource").value(resource)
+                writer.key("id").value(id)
                 writer.endObject()
             }
         }